FalkoGuderian/HeadacheDiary/README.md

 - **No Tracking**: No analytics or tracking scripts
 - **AI Privacy**: Only sends data to OpenRouter during analysis (optional feature)
 - **Data Control**: Full control over your personal health data

----

-**Note**: This application is designed for personal use and educational purposes.
-For medical advice, please consult qualified healthcare professionals.